nshimaza/webex-teams-api/README.md

 [![Stackage Nightly](http://stackage.org/package/cisco-spark-api/badge/nightly)](http://stackage.org/nightly/package/cisco-spark-api)
 [![Stackage LTS](http://stackage.org/package/cisco-spark-api/badge/lts)](http://stackage.org/lts/package/cisco-spark-api)

-A Haskell bindings for Cisco Spark API
+A Haskell bindings for Cisco Webex Teams (formerly Cisco Spark) API

-Cisco-spark-api package provides types and functions for accessing Cisco Spark REST API.
+Cisco-spark-api package provides types and functions for accessing Cisco Webex Teams REST API.
-The detail of Spark API is available from [developer site of Cisco Spark](https://developer.ciscospark.com/)
+The detail of the API is available from [developer site of Cisco Webex](https://developer.webex.com/)

 This package is designed to improve type safety over the API.
 Each entity is separately typed.
 JSON messages contained in REST responses are decoded into appropriate type of Haskell record.
 JSON messages sent in REST requests are encoded only from correct type of record.

-Some Spark REST API return list of objects.
+Some Webex Teams REST API return list of objects.
 Those APIs require HTTP Link Header based pagination.
 Haskell functions for those APIs automatically request subsequent pages as needed.
 Also those functions transform chunky response into seamless stream of elements.